CODES-group/opyrability/docs/api.md

 ```

 Obtaining the DIS*, DOS* and the convergence for each inverse map run.
-Additionally, using IPOPT as NLP solver, enabling plotting of the process operability
+Additionally, using IPOPT as the NLP solver, enabling plotting of the process operability
 sets, cold-starting the
-NLP and using finite-differences:
+NLP and using finite differences:

 ```{code-cell}